14 Best Natural Lubricants That Won’t Irritate Your Vagina, According to Gynecologists

 Simple is best: “I generally recommend against lubricants that are scented or claim to create a sensation,” says Dr. Braaten.
 “Those can be very irritating and can cause rashes and allergic reactions.”

-Ace your base: If you plan to use a condom, go for water-based lubricants (which are generally non-irritating) instead of oils.
+Opt for a water-based lube: If you plan to use a condom, go for water-based lubricants (which are generally non-irritating) instead of oils.
 “Oil-based lubricants can degrade latex, causing small holes and making them less effective at preventing pregnancy and STIs,” says Dr. Braaten.
 There are also silicone-based lubes, which can be a bit more irritating and don’t work well with silicone sex toys.

 Be aware of other irritants: In addition to flavors and fragrances, there are a variety of add-ins to steer clear of if you prefer a natural formula, including glycerin, propylene glycol, and petroleum-based ingredients, which may cause irritation, alter the pH of your vagina, and increase your risk of yeast infections or bacterial vaginosis.
 Certain preservatives, like parabens, are also pretty controversial, since some research shows “they have been shown to disrupt hormone function in the body and act like estrogen,” says women’s health expert Jennifer Wider, M.D.
 (The Food and Drug Administration says the investigation into these claims is ongoing, though.)